 Best Time to Visit Cape Ann

-The best time to visit Cape Ann, Massachusetts, is the summer.
+The best time to visit Cape Ann, Massachusetts, is in the summer.
 During the summer, you will have the best weather for enjoying the outdoors.
 Visiting during this time of the year will allow you to spend some on the water and swim at the beaches.

 If you are planning on spending time swimming at the beach, the best month to visit is August.
 August has the warmest most swimmable water temps.
-Keep in mind, that even during the summer months, water temps can still be quite cold however very refreshing.
+Keep in mind, that even during the summer months, water temps can still be quite cold but very refreshing.

 If you want to see the hydrangeas in bloom, you will want to plan a visit in late June to mid-July.
 The hydrangeas make Cape Ann even more beautiful.

 While this is a destination that shines in the warmer months, Cape Ann is worth visiting in the fall and spring.
-During these seasons, you can still go whale watching and visiting the towns.
+During these seasons, you can still go whale watching and visit the towns.
 Just be sure to bring warm clothing as it can get very cold near the water.
 Yet, a warm cup of clam chowder is especially rewarding after a chilly day exploring.